Posted by Scott on 9th Mar 2022

-To exasperate the problem, much of what we were taught in school and learn on TV about eating healthy is funded by the very industries that make and sell our food.
+To exasperate the problem, much of what we were taught in school and on TV about eating healthy is funded by the industries that make and sell our food.
 A conflict of interest that has played itself out inside the bodies of Americans who increasingly have health and weight problems.

 Nutrition is a significant part of the wellness path because the food we put into our bodies affects our health positively or negatively.
 Therefore, sorting through the misinformation and practicing restraint when passing certain food establishments or certain isles of the grocery store is worth the extra effort.

 Leanna Organics’ wellness tips include eating whole, organic foods and avoiding processed foods and GMOs.
 We also recommend not consuming too much sugar because it upsets the PH balance inside the body and causes dis-ease.
 Eating healthy can seem overwhelming, with various options and opinions.
 However, committing to eating more fruits and vegetables and eating organic whenever possible is a simple action that most of us can take.

 Eating organic is indeed more expensive.
 However, this is where the self-love we discussed in the previous section kicks in.
 When you care for who you are, you care for what goes into your body.
 Therefore, spending 10-30% more to get natural foods expresses love towards self.

 Besides, the cost of being proactive about wellness is offset by less reactive spending in the form of medical bills and poor health.
 And the good news is that your vitality and overall wellness improve as you eat organic, non-processed foods and regulate sugar intake.